 Here are four suggestions

 2) Visit the school.
 A formal visit can be arranged.
 You can join us for Liturgy, attend a class and meet faculty & students.
 Informally, you can also walk-in.
 The school is open during the business week from 8:30 AM to 4:30 PM (School is closed for lunch from 12:30 to 1:30 daily).
-If you live out-of-state, please give Vince Nims at least one week to prepare your visit.
+If you live out-of-state, please give Jeanette Gonzalez at least two weeks to prepare your visit.
 Temporary lodging is available and free for prospective students.

 3) Ask yourself some important questions: